Oral Surgery FAQs

 Instead, stick with things like scrambled eggs, soup, cottage cheese, ﬂaky fish, macaroni and cheese, etc. As you become comfortable chewing again, you can gradually shift back to eating more solid food.

 Yes, it is perfectly fine to drink through a straw.
 However, if you’re having something thick and delicious like a smoothie or milkshake, it is probably best to use a spoon.

 Once you get home take the pain medication with food or juice.

 When indicated, antibiotics will be prescribed to minimize the risk of infection, so it is to your benefit to take them.
 If you have a history of complications with antibiotic use such as diarrhea or yeast infections, please discuss your situation with Dr. Hooe or our staff.

 Why is the medication making me nauseated?

 Medications affect everyone differently.
 Taking your medications with food and / or at least 8oz of water will help prevent nausea.
 Nausea is a well known complication of narcotic medications.
-In the majority of cases, narcotics (Vicodin, Percocet, Tylenol #3, etc.) will be the culprit when a patient is feeling nauseated.
-Take as little narcotic pain reliever as necessary to take the edge off.
+In the majority of cases, opiates (Vicodin, Percocet, Tylenol #3, etc.) will be the culprit when a patient is feeling nauseated.
+Take as little opiate pain reliever as necessary to take the edge off.